mariuslbraun/real-options-climate-migration/README.md

 ## 2. Descriptive statistics

-"Real_Options_Climate_Migration_Descriptive_Statistics.R" produces descriptive statistics and density plots of the main variables for low- and middle-income countries.
+[Real_Options_Climate_Migration_Descriptive_Statistics.R](scripts/Real_Options_Climate_Migration_Descriptive_Statistics.R) produces descriptive statistics and density plots of the main variables for low- and middle-income countries.
 In addition, t-tests comparing low- and middle-income sample means for the main variables are provided.

 ## 3. Main Results

-"Real_Options_Climate_Migration_Results.R" produces the main results of the paper.
+[Real_Options_Climate_Migration_Results.R](scripts/Real_Options_Climate_Migration_Results.R) produces the main results of the paper.
 Separate data frames are created for low- and middle-income countries, and all models are estimated separately for low- and middle-income countries.
 The general workflow is the same for all of the regression models: